jwest33/abliterator/README.md

 **Requirements**: llama.cpp tools must be installed:
 - `convert_hf_to_gguf.py` - Converts HuggingFace models to GGUF
 - `llama-quantize` - Quantizes GGUF files

-The export process:
-1. Converts the HuggingFace model to F16 GGUF
-2. Quantizes to the selected type (if not F16)
-3. Saves as `{model-name}-{quant-type}.gguf` in the model directory

 ## Prompt File Format